Netflix: A Pricey Stock With A Troubled Future

 Competition

 By being the first major player in the industry, Netflix enjoyed relatively high purchasing power.
 Licensing of titles is typically done through multi-year exclusive subscription video-on-demand licenses (SVOD).
-Through this method Netflix was able to lock in content at attractive prices.
+Through this method, Netflix was able to lock in content at attractive prices.
 Unfortunately, with the recent heightened competition from a wide range of companies such as Amazon (NASDAQ:AMZN), Hulu, Microsoft (NASDAQ:MSFT), and AOL (NYSE:AOL), these costs are set to rise dramatically.
 Moving forward, Netflix will have to pay substantially more for content, which will impinge upon margins.
 Evidence of this trend is percolating as the divergence between free cash flow and net income continues to increase.
 (I'll further explain this trend below).

-Amazon has been considered its biggest competitor to date, however Hulu, which is co-owned by Disney, Comcast, Fox, and Time Warner has been becoming a bigger player in the market and has gained a number of exclusive rights of late.
+Amazon has been considered its biggest competitor to date.
+However, Hulu, which is co-owned by Disney (NYSE:DIS), Comcast (NASDAQ:CMCSA), Fox (NASDAQ:FOX), and Time Warner (NYSE:TWX), has been becoming a bigger player in the market and has gained a number of exclusive rights of late.
 For example, in late December, Hulu signed a multi-year deal to be the exclusive streaming home of dozens of movies such as Mulan, Pocahontas, and Hercules.

 Reduction in Domestic DVD Business